doubleblindssw23/Diff-TTSG/README.md

 # Diff-TTSG: Denoising probabilistic integrated speech and gesture synthesis

 We present Diff-TTSG, the first diffusion model that jointly learns to synthesise speech and gestures together.
 Our method is non-autoregressive in nature and can be trained on small datasets from scratch.
-In addition, to showcase the efficacy of these systems and pave the way for their evaluation, we describe an set of careful uni- and multi-modal subjective tests for evaluating integrated speech and gesture synthesis systems.
+In addition, to showcase the efficacy of these systems and pave the way for their evaluation, we describe a set of careful uni- and multi-modal subjective tests for evaluating integrated speech and gesture synthesis systems.

 <style type="text/css">